 One really easy way to get started practicing gratitude is to make a habit of counting your blessings both morning and night.
-You don’t even have to write them down, as in a gratitude journal, if that seems too overwhelming.
-Simply taking a few minutes when you wake up and before you go to bed is enough to begin cementing this new practice into your routine.
-Before long, you’ll be noticing blessing abound you never thought of before.
-Here are some tips to help you begin.
+Sometimes the idea of writing them down can seem overwhelming.
+Don’t let this be about how hard it may seem, rather focus on the change you want to create.
+I’ve had the most success with this gratitude journal, it has helped me count my blessings as well as record my daily wins.
+Simply taking a few minutes when you wake up or before you go to bed is enough to begin cementing this new practice into your routine.
+Before long, you’ll begin noticing blessing you hadn’t thought of before.
+Here are some tips to help you get started.

 Easing into any habit is usually the best approach.
 By making it easier on yourself, you’ll be more inclined to continue moving forward.
 So, try not to put too much pressure on yourself to come up with grand examples of gratitude when you’re just starting out.
 Just appreciating the bed where you’re starting and ending the day can be something to add to your initial list.
 Sometimes simply recognizing a tiny blessing can have a big impact.

 Add It On